 Treatment for Craniofacial Disorders

 Children with deformities involving the growth of the head and face often have multiple problems that require the expertise of a multidisciplinary team.
-The Craniofacial Program at Children's National brings together a staff of 12 pediatric experts from 10 disciplines.
+The Craniofacial Program at Children's National Hospital brings together a staff of 12 pediatric experts from 10 disciplines.

 - Early intervention.
 The earlier work begins on rebuilding any or all of a child's face, the more likely the changes will grow as the child grows.

 - Minimally invasive surgeries.
-At Children's we recognize the benefit of minimally invasive approaches, which generally mean quicker healing; less risk of damage to surrounding tissue, nerves, arteries or veins; less physical pain and less emotional distress for patients and families.
+At Children's National we recognize the benefit of minimally invasive approaches, which generally mean quicker healing; less risk of damage to surrounding tissue, nerves, arteries or veins; less physical pain and less emotional distress for patients and families.

 - Continuity.
 While our patients generally prefer "single-stage" operations, the fact that children are constantly growing means some children will need multiple operations to correct their craniofacial disorders.
-Children's follows its patients for as long as is needed, frequently into adulthood.
+Children's National follows its patients for as long as is needed, frequently into adulthood.

 Treating the Whole Child

 It isn't unusual for children who look different to be teased or bullied, or find social situations difficult.
 That means the cosmetic benefits of minimally invasive techniques and new materials that are absorbable are important for their additional psychological benefits.

 It is also why the Children’s National Craniofacial Disorders Program includes professionals from a number of disciplines, including psychiatry, psychology, social work, speech and physical therapy to help children develop as normally as possible.